 - If the computer is being used at very high altitudes, above 1500 meters (5000 feet), take extra care to keep the computer cool.
 The maximum limit of 35 degrees Celsius (95 degrees Fahrenheit) drops 1 degree Celsius (~34 degrees Fahrenheit) every ~300 meters (1000 feet) of altitude.

-Step 5: Place the computer in a cooler room to resolve heat issues
+Step 5: Placing the computer in a cooler room to resolve heat issues

 A small difference in temperature might be all that is needed to prevent a component from failing.
 Move the computer to a cooler room in the house or office.
 If this is not an option, continue with the next step.

-Step 6: Install an extra fan to resolve heat issues
+Step 7: Installing an extra fan to resolve heat issues

 Case fans are available to buy from most local computer supply stores.
 One type of fan that works well in home computers is a slot fan.
 These fans can be installed into a slot next to the video card.
 The hot air that surrounds the video card is drawn out through the slot fan, lowering the air temperature inside the case.